 Testing for drugs will be administered at a local clinic or hospital selected by the University.
-Refusal to comply with testing when it is requested will be considered a violation of the University's drug policy and may result in discipline up to and including dismissal from the University.
-If a student's test results are positive for drug use, the student will be responsible for the expense of the test.
-If a student's test results are negative for drug use, the University will be responsible for the expense of the test.
+Refusal to comply with testing when it is requested or required will be considered a violation of the University's drug policy and may result in discipline up to and including dismissal from the University.